 Engage families.
 Offer families/guardians increased opportunities to access the school building.
 Offer homework information sessions, positive parenting classes, trainings on alternatives in discipline, computer training courses, accounting courses, award ceremonies for parents etc. These events allow for the school environment to become a welcoming and warm environment that not only offers educational support to its students but also to parents and guardians as well.

 Create critical connections.
 Identify at-risk students and assign a staff member or older student (mentor) to check in with them at the beginning of each day, and again before school ends.
 This system will be beneficial for the student who is being checked on, but the older student, as well.
 Ensuring our at-risk students are being supported is a great way to ensure all students are connected to support.

-Social Networking.
-Participate in social media campaign through NASP with #SPAW2019.
+Connect through social networking.
+Participate in social media campaign through NASP with #SPAW2020.
 Engage on social media to share your SPAW ideas, highlight creative activities as well as connect with colleagues celebrating SPAW in a variety of ways.
 Read inspiring posts for additional unique activity ideas.
 Further, you can stay connected to your colleagues and see what is happening around the country by visiting the NASP website for daily recaps posted throughout SPAW.

 Share Your Ideas

 A number of these ideas come from school psychologists who created their own activities.
-We want to let your fellow school psychologists know about your creative ideas so that you can assist them to Find Your Focus too.
-Let us know what you did using the SPAW feedback survey.
+We want to let your fellow school psychologists know about your creative ideas so that they can leverage the Power of Possibility, too.
+Let us know what you did using the NSPW feedback survey.